sharontherese/sharon-kabel/content/post/marian-antiphons/index.md

 _Salve Regina_ is sung from Trinity Sunday to the first Sunday of Advent.

 I made letter-sized (8.5x11) posters, one for each Marian antiphon.
-Included for each is a woodcut from Albrecht Durer's unfinished work _The Life of the Virgin.
+Included for each is a woodcut from Albrecht Durer's unfinished work _Life of the Virgin_.

 View as a {{% staticref "files/Marian_Antiphons.pdf" %}}PDF{{% /staticref %}}.